uktrade/ip-filter/README.md

 The IP Filter is designed to run as a sidecar container that reverse proxies traffic to the service container.
 It also requires the AppConfig ECS agent sidecar which it uses to pull config updates from AppConfig.

-The IP filter requires the `$COPILOT_ENVIRONMENT_NAME` environment variable which is automatically set by AWS Copilot.
+The IP Filter requires the `$COPILOT_ENVIRONMENT_NAME` environment variable which is automatically set by AWS Copilot.
 This allows environment level configuration, for example:

 ```
 # These settings apply globally to all environments